For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Chutima Chaochaiya - Shutterstock

-Leading on from the point about fees, it's essential that you return your items on time to avoid getting charged late fees.
+Leading on from the point about fees, you must return your items on time to avoid getting charged late fees.

 It should be very clear how and when you need to return the items, so make sure you stick to this.
 If you're at all unsure, contact the clothes rental service for confirmation.